 Serena stared, dumbfounded, certain she was hearing things.
 She jumped off the bed and tried to hide herself behind it, but she couldn't take her eyes off the mysterious cat.
 Talking mysterious cat.

 "I-It talked!" she sputtered, "A cat talked!
 I must be dreaming!"

-The cat quietly cleared her throat and sat down on the Serena's bed, her large eyes never leaving Serena's.
+The cat quietly cleared her throat and sat down, her large eyes never leaving Serena's.